 Two weeks earlier I’d met Alex, a Kiwi in her 20s with fair hair, at a taxi office in Jerusalem.
 She’d been working at the Queen Noor Children’s Hospital in Amman for several months and loved the work, and loved Jordan.
 Alex was returning with work colleagues after a few days in Israel.
 As we crossed the border my passport was processed with theirs and I missed an entry stamp.
 Before I got dropped off at a cheap hotel, she handed me a slip of paper with her number on it in case I needed any help while in Amman.

 I left the Intercontinental and headed back to the camping area where the Exodus truck was parked.
 It was late and a bush shower hanging from a tree helped wash away the day’s dramas.
 There was a strong scent of pine in the air, I felt the cold desert air begin to crawl around us despite a roaring fire.
 Someone knocked up a dinner of beans, tuna and veg – ‘This is crap’, I’m sure someone said under their breath.
 ‘A bit like my day’, I thought.
-I explain to my companions the shit I’d got myself into.
-I was tired, hungry and ready for bed, but I had a coffee while we finished chatting.
+I explained to my companions the shit I’d got myself into.
+I was exhausted, stressed and ready for bed, but I had a coffee while we finished chatting.
 Sleep would not come easily.

-Mohammad, who worked with Alex, lent me clothes for a return trip to the Ministry of Interior with my ‘lost’ passport (which contained my entry visa) in hand I presented myself to the same official.
-I was told I cold leave via any border I wanted, just not via the West Bank.
-Mohammad then drove me to the nearby Valencia University where I got a student discount for a flight to Larnaca in Cyprus.
+Mohammad, who worked with Alex, lent me clothes for a return trip to the Ministry of Interior.
+With fresh clothes and with my ‘lost’ passport (which contained my entry visa) in hand I presented myself to the same official.
+I was told I could leave via any border I wanted, just not via the West Bank.
+Mohammad then drove me to the nearby Valencia University where I was given a student discount for a flight to Larnaca in Cyprus.
 The 29 Dinar, around £60, was a princely sum when I had a perfectly good return ferry ticket, albeit from Haifa on the other side of the West Bank.
-But I could pick up the ferry at Limassol, on the southern coast of Cyprus.
+But I could at least pick up the ferry at Limassol, on the southern coast of Cyprus.
 The flight left early evening, and I’d had time to think about the Foreign Affairs department.
 Had they finally got their telex, without my name on it, and now wanted to speak to me?
 My stomach turned.

 I couldn’t thank Alex or Mohammad enough for their help and hospitality.
-We said our goodbyes and I was driven to the airport.
+We said our goodbyes and I was driven to the airport a few hours later.
 I slid through emigration uncomfortably with both passports.
 The guards checked my visa was valid, but were more concerned about the missing stamped entry permit than my two passports.
-But after 10 minutes of shrugged shoulders and apologies in Arabic, they gave up and stamped me through with a mild rebuke.
+But after 10 minutes of shrugged shoulders and my apologies in bad Arabic, they gave up and stamped me through with a mild rebuke.
 As the plane climbed skywards for the short 30-minute flight to Larnaca I breathed a sigh of relief and settled back into the soft airline seat.
 The lights of Amman slipped away.
 I was safe.
 Cyprus was a new country to explore and I could continue my journey back to Athens from there.

 Two months later, after travels through Cyprus and Turkey, a 6-day and 3000 km hitchhike brought me back to London.
 By the time I’d arrived in a London lit with summer colours, I’d decided to head home via Thailand, but not until September.
 I had just enough money to survive for two months in SE Asia, so I needed a very cheap flight to Bangkok.
 Despite my reservations about the safety and reliability of Romania’s Tarom Airlines (they did lose my bag for 48 hours), I didn’t fancy flying with Royal Jordanian or stopping over in Amman.
 Even for a transit stop, even for a few hours.
 Someone, I was certain, was still looking for me.